Key Takeaways

 The Liability Ledger framework defines five categories of ethical debt, each with five scored dimensions and a category-specific compound interest rate.
 Quick recap for readers arriving fresh:

-- D1 — Bias Debt (Compound rate: 2.0x per 6 months): Discriminatory outcomes in AI systems.
-Five dimensions: Fairness Testing Coverage, Protected Class Awareness, Disparate Impact Monitoring, Remediation Protocol, Audit Recency.
+- D1: Bias Debt (Compound rate: 2.0x per 6 months): Discriminatory outcomes in AI systems.
+Five dimensions: Fairness Testing Coverage, Outcome Monitoring, Proxy Variable Audit, Remediation Protocol, Audit Recency.

-- D4 — Privacy Debt (Compound rate: 1.8x per 6 months): Consent gaps, biometric risks, cross-border violations.
-Five dimensions: Data Classification, Consent Management, Data Minimization, Cross-Border Compliance, Retention and Deletion.
+- D4: Privacy Debt (Compound rate: 1.8x per 6 months): Consent gaps, biometric risks, cross-border violations.
+Five dimensions: Consent Management, Data Provenance, Cross-Border Compliance, Biometric Data Handling, Retention and Minimization.

-- D5 — Accountability Debt (Compound rate: 1.5x per 6 months): Missing human oversight, no escalation paths, unclear vendor liability.
-Five dimensions: Ownership Assignment, Decision Authority, Escalation Paths, Evidence Preservation, External Accountability.
+- D5: Accountability Debt (Compound rate: 1.5x per 6 months): Missing human oversight, no escalation paths, unclear vendor liability.
+Five dimensions: Human Oversight, Escalation Pathways, Vendor Liability Allocation, Decision Attribution, Redress Mechanisms.

 Each dimension is scored 1-5: 1 means well-managed, 5 means critical debt.
 Total score ranges from 25 (debt-free) to 125 (critical across every dimension).
 Four maturity bands: Debt Free (25-40), Manageable (41-65), Dangerous (66-90), Critical (91-125).